SDET-Pearhamesh/SeleniumFramework/README.md

 Email service to send Extent Reports

-Project Structure
-[You can add details about your project structure here] Getting Started
+Getting Started
 To use this project, follow these steps:

 Clone the repository:
-Copygit clone [your-repository-url]

 Update the Maven project in your preferred IDE
 Run the test suite:

 Locate the "RunCompletePackage.xml" file
 Run it with your desired browser specified as a parameter

 View the test results: